Best Construction Collaboration & Project Management Software Tools

 - Praise-worthy customer support

-- A lot of room for customization when it comes to payroll reports, forms, etc.
+- Much room for customization when it comes to payroll reports, forms, etc.

 Shortcomings:

-- Time tracking using a mobile app is challenging
+- Time tracking using the mobile app is challenging

-- No Gannt-like overview of the current project schedule for convenience’s sake
+- No Gantt-like overview of current project schedule for convenience’s sake

 - The number of integrations with other solutions is small